 The AC unit is located right behind the work desk and it will blow the cold air right into your neck.
 This was a little bit uncomfortable and I turned the AC off when I was using the desk.

 The bathroom size is decent and it doesn’t feel like you get cramped in.
 In the closet outside, on the opposing side to the bathroom are two PJs.
 It’s rare that I find PJs in a Holiday Inn.
-Usually the only have them in higher category hotels.
-Inside the same closet with the full-size mirror-doors is a safe as well and the laundry bags.
+Usually, they only have them in higher category hotels.
+Inside the same closet with the full-size mirror-doors is a safe as well as some laundry bags.

 Overall the room was very clean and big enough to feel comfortable.
 However, there is no refrigerator in the room, which you might want in the summer months of the year.
 Even tho it doesn’t get super hot but you still want a cold drink.
-You might want to repurpose the ice bucket to a mini fridge.
-There is a small balcony just outside the floor to ceiling windows but you can’t open the window.
+You might want to repurpose the ice bucket into a mini-fridge.
+There is a small balcony just outside the floor-to-ceiling windows but you can’t open the window.
 It’s shut solid.
-The view of my room was not to bad.
+The view of my room was not too bad.
 I had a partial view of the San Francisco City hall and the highrises next door.

 There is an outdoor heated pool on the 4th floor of the hotel.
 The swimming pool is located outside of the hotel and you need your keycard as well to get to the pool.
 Once outside on the terrace, you don’t need to use it again to actually get into the pool area.
 The pool is decent sized and there are a few loungers there.
 The view is somewhat decent if you don’t look straight down over the edge.
 You only will see a not so nice backyard.
 The hotel offices are located next to the pool area and have a view of the pool.